leodeslf/leaf/summs/ux/dont_make_me_think.md

 >Krug's first law of usability

 People don't read, *people scan*, they should be capable of **instantly finding what they need** without wasting time and effort, where it is, how to use it, or even identifying more options.
-Webs should be *self-explanatory and speak the user's language*.
+Webs should be *self-explanatory* and speak the user's language.

 If we can't make something self-evident, we at least need to make it self-explanatory.